osinenkop/regelum-control/README.rst

     scenario = OnlineScenario(simulator, controller)
     scenario.run()

-Not only can you use ``rcognita`` to simulate things, but you can also use it to run your training and tuning. ``Scenario`` objects are also meant to manage your training pipeline for RL (if needed):
+Not only can you use ``regelum`` to simulate things, but you can also use it to run your training and tuning. ``Scenario`` objects are also meant to manage your training pipeline for RL (if needed):

 ::

     import numpy as np
-    from rcognita.simulator import Simulator
+    from regelum.simulator import Simulator
-    from rcognita.systems import System
+    from regelum.systems import System
-    from rcognita.controllers import RLController
+    from regelum.controllers import RLController
-    from rcognita.actors import Actor
+    from regelum.actors import Actor
-    from rcognita.critics import Critic
+    from regelum.critics import Critic
-    from scenarios import OnlineScenario
+    from regelum.scenarios import OnlineScenario

     class MyRobotSystem(System):
         ...  ## Define the robot